 Youth Media Sanctuary

-Youth Media Sanctuary (YMS) is a community media arts peer-training project, designed to teach multimedia skills to young people in North Troy, NY, and to help develop urgently needed independent local voices in our economically devastated neighborhood.
+Youth Media Sanctuary (YMS)is a community media arts project designed to teach multimedia skills to young people to help develop urgently needed independent local voices in our economically devastated neighborhood.

 Check out blog for updpates on the latest workshops, including photos, curriculum, reflections, and even snack recipes!